GeovanyMendess/travel_A/README.md

  $ yarn travel
  ```

-**IMPORTANT: You must keep both propts running**
+**IMPORTANT: You must keep both prompts running**

-Then use the web interface at the navigator
+Then use the web interface at the navigator to fill the forms.

+### Acessing database

+Initialize mongo DB compass and use option connect.
+Use the following code to acess the database:
+'mongodb+srv://visitor:A8DJaAMCgAg4WZP@cluster0-siiem.gcp.mongodb.net/test'

+The information is stored at test/travels;